twilio-labs/twilio-flex-sample-backend/README.md

 # Services
 **To support [outbound dialing with conference](https://github.com/jhunter-twilio/plugin-flex-outbound-dialpad)**

-It exposes a websocket that can be used to:
+It exposes a secure websocket with authentication that can be used to:
   - trigger a call from a client
   - push updates of the call status back to that client
   - hang up a call for a given client